Australian Terrier

 Unique facts and fascinating details

-- Despite their small size, they were originally used to hunt snakes and vermin.
+- Despite their small size, they were historically used to hunt snakes and protect livestock from vermin.

 Frequently Asked Questions